OpenLiberty/tutorial-microprofile/README.md

 ## Tutorial Preparation

-The save time during the tutorial, it's best to set up your machine ahead of time.
+The save time during the tutorial, it's best to set up your machine beforehand.
 The instructions below show the pre-requisites and how to avoid lengthy downloads.

 ### Pre-requisites